camunda/camunda-docs/docs/reference/feel/builtin-functions/feel-built-in-functions-numeric.md

 ## exp()

-Returns the Euler’s number e raised to the power of number.
+Returns the Euler’s number e raised to the power of number .

 * parameters:
   * `number`: number